droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>It is customary for a lord to provide safe escort and a gift to guests in his home.
 Please accept both with my sincerest compliments.</p>
 </div>

 A finely carved wooden chest has been wrapped in a bright red ribbon and left upon one of the cushioned seats inside the carriage.
-The chest, which is locked and approximately one foot across and six inches deep, radiates an aura of conjuration magic under the scrutiny of a *detect magic* spell.
-The chest has the properties of a *bag of holding*, but only if opened in the correct way.
+The chest, which is locked and approximately one foot across and six inches deep, radiates a magic aura.
+The chest has the properties of a *[Spacious Pouch (Type II)](https://2e.aonprd.com/Equipment.aspx?ID=3032)*, but only if opened in the correct way.
 (Despite its rigid appearance, if opened correctly, the box's mouth expands to fit any item placed inside of it, so long as that item fits within the box's internal volume.
 The box shrinks back to its original size once the item is fully within the box.)

 > [!abstract]+ **Storing the Skull**
 > Should the players use it to do so, the extradimensional space within the chest is large enough to store the skull of the silver dragon Argynvost in [[Arc P - Ravenloft Heist#Hall of Bones|Arc P - Ravenloft Heist]].